mthorning/matt-thorning.dev/src/pages/2019-07-14-rust-ownership/index.md

 > hello from ["main", "one", "two"]

 In this example we are moving the ownership of the value to a new variable in each function scope.
 This is perfectly valid but in my opinion it has its downsides.
-First, it requires there to be a lot more code written.
-The `one` and `two` functions both now need to declare a return type and we need to overload the `hello_from` variable in the `main` function each time the value is returned _(lines 4 & 5)_.
-Secondly, I think its easier to understand code where the owner stays in one scope, this is made possible with borrowing.
+First, it requires more code to be written, the `one` and `two` functions both now need to declare a return type and we need to overload the `hello_from` variable in the `main` function each time the value is returned _(lines 4 & 5)_.
+Secondly, I think it's easier to understand code when the owner of values stays in one scope; this is made possible with borrowing.

 ## Borrowing